-When designing conversations, optimizing the different stages of the funnel is just as important.
+During the design process, optimizing the different stages of the funnel is also important.

-In the example shown in Figure 4, the goal of the task-led conversation is to guide the users through the funnel and optimizes the conversion rate.
+In the example shown in Figure 4, the goal of the task-led conversation is to guide the users through the funnel and optimize the conversion rate.

-The biggest difference between task- and topic-led conversations are a number of steps.
-Unlike before, the main goal is entertainment, or in other words: a way to kill time.
+The biggest difference between task and topic-led conversations is a number of steps.
+Unlike before, the main goal is to entertain or, in other words, to kill time.
 Instead of a certain path, the designer needs to define a set of topics.
-The topics are large datasets and the user is free to explore it during the conversation.
+The topics are large datasets and the user is free to explore them during the conversation.
 However, this doesn’t mean that the user is thrown into the ocean.
 A good topic-led conversation has some sort of “anchor” points.
 So it also has a structure that can look something like this:

 User: Which is your favorite transport vehicle in Star Wars?